History Hub

 Play Video

-The Lifelong Learning options from UCD School of History for autumn 2023 and spring 2024 will be available soon.
+The Lifelong Learning options from UCD School of History for autumn 2025 are now available to book.
+More information on the courses is available below.

 Book here.